 National Park Service employees earn $14-18 per hour.
 They can work in ticket booths, lead tour groups, or as field sample workers.
 Look for open positions on the NPS website.

 Fitness trainers can earn $15-18 per hour.
 They help clients achieve fitness goals by motivating them, keep data and information of client’s health, they reward and provide incentive for clients, and may schedule training sessions.
-Lifetime Fitness, 24 Hour Fitness, and LA Fitness are some companies that hire fitness trainers.
+Fitness, Fitness, and Fitness are some companies that hire fitness trainers.

 Seasonal recruiters can get paid anywhere from $15 to $33 per hour.
 They are in charge of sourcing, screening, interviewing, and evaluating candidates.
 They also manage paperwork, review and respond to applicant inquires, and attend recruiting events.
 Exel, Sears, and Robert Half hire seasonal recruiters.